jonashuang0904/MPC-Exploration/README.md

   - performance
     - calculation time
     - numerical precision of the soultion
-- To which class do our reserach problems belong?
+- To which class do our research problems belong?
-- Which of solution approaches/methods are commonly used for our reserach problem class?
+- Which solution approaches/methods are commonly used for our research problem class?
 - Compare own taxonomy with
   - Slides 2024-04-26-MPC-Overview-Ye.pdf